tnnrhpwd/MX5-Telemetry/docs/CAR_TEST_LOG.md

 **Findings:**
 - ✅ Laptop HDMI works with Pioneer AVH-W4500NEX (Dec 24) - head unit HDMI input is functional
-- ✅ Pi HDMI works with regular monitor (tested a few days ago) - Pi HDMI output is functional
+- ✅ Pi HDMI works with regular monitor (tested Dec 24) - Pi HDMI output is functional
 - ✅ Pi power voltage is good (Dec 24) - not a power issue
-- ❌ Pi HDMI does NOT work with Pioneer head unit
+- ❌ Pi HDMI does NOT work with Pioneer head unit (not re-tested after Dec 24 fixes)

 **Conclusion:** The issue is **compatibility between Pi and Pioneer**, not a hardware failure or power issue.